OUR AWESÖME AMBASSADORS

 VOICES: Criss Bürki

-Criss (she/they) has been performing with the Awesome Orchestra for a few years on various projects and is making her debut as co-ambassador for voice in 2023!
+Criss (she/they) has been performing with the Awesome Orchestra on various projects since 2017 and took on the role of Vocal Ambassador in 2023.
 She graduated from Berklee College of Music with a major in Music Business / Management.
 During their time at Berklee, they directed the Video Game Music Choir where they arranged, conducted, and managed a choir of talented, choral-loving nerds.
 She is now involved in multiple choirs around the Bay Area, namely WomenSing and AfterGlow Chorus.

 STRINGS